 23 Most assuredly, I say to you, whatever you ask the Father in My name He will give you.
 (NKJV).

-Prayer becomes a futile exercise that ends in failure and frustration if it is not directed to God the Father through and in the name of God the Son, Jesus Christ, and by the guidance and help of God the Holy Spirit.
+Prayer becomes a futile exercise that ends in failure and frustration if it is not directed to God the Father in the name of God the Son, Jesus Christ, and through the guidance of God the Holy Spirit.